 The school takes its responsibility to safeguard children very seriously and any staff member and/or successful candidate who is aware of anything that may affect his/her suitability to work with children must notify the school immediately.
 This will include notification of any convictions, cautions, court orders, reprimands or warnings he/she may receive.
-All staff caught by the Disqualification by Association regulations must also notify the School immediately if he/she moves into a household where anyone who has been disqualified from working with children or from registration for the provision of childcare.
+All staff affected by the Disqualification by Association regulations must also notify the School immediately if he/she moves into a household where anyone who has been disqualified from working with children or from registration for the provision of childcare.
 Failure to declare any convictions (that are not subject to DBS filtering) may be considered gross misconduct and disqualify a candidate for appointment or result in summary dismissal if the discrepancy comes to light subsequently

-Disqualification from Childcare (including by Association) - Early and Later Years Staff and Managers
+Disqualification under the Childcare Act 2006 Updated 31 August 2018 - Early and Later Years Staff and Managers